The Mansfield/Richland County Public Library provides wireless access as a public service.

 Q: Will I need any special settings or passwords to connect?

-A: No special encryption settings are required, however you will be asked to provide an email address.
-Use the SSID beginning with MRCPL and turn web encryption off.
-Each Branch location has a unique SSID beginning with MRCPL (MRCPLBELLVILLE, MRCPLBUTLER etc).
-The Library supports both 802.11b and 802.11g wireless networking specifications.
+Use the SSID MRCPL secured.
+The Library WiFi supports both 802.11b and 802.11g wireless networking specifications.
 Some settings which may help are:

 Q: Is my information safe while using wireless?